Leoba: Early life

 She was born Leofgyth in Wessex to a noble family, the only child of elderly parents, Dynne and Æbbe.
 Her mother was related to Boniface, and Boniface was a friend of her father's.
-Her mother had a dream in which she would conceive "the chosen/ beloved" child of Christ.
+Her mother had a dream in which she would conceive "the chosen / beloved" child of Christ.
 This dream also told her mother that her offspring was to lead a spiritual life, and to serve the church.
 The name "Leob" means "greatly loved", with Leofgyth being from Old English léof or líof 'beloved, dear' and gýþ or gúþ 'battle'.

-It is said that Leofgyth was trained first by abbess Edburga at Minster-in-Thanet, but Dame Catherine Wybourne, O.S.B. says the evidence for this is slight, although Leoba may have periodically visited Thanet.
+It is said that Leofgyth was trained first by abbess Edburga at Minster-in-Thanet, but Dame Catherine Wybourne, OSB says the evidence for this is slight, although Leoba may have periodically visited Thanet.

 She entered the double monastery of Wimborne Minster as an oblate and was entrusted to the care of the Abbess Tetta.
 Later, Leoba entered the community as a nun.
 The nuns of Wimbourne were skilled at copying and ornamenting manuscripts, and celebrated for Opus Anglicanum, a fine needlework often using gold and silver threads on rich velvet or linen, often decorated with jewels and pearls.
 Such English embroidery was in great demand across Europe.

 Willibald indicates that nuns as well as monks attended Winfred/Boniface's lectures at Nhutscelle, which was not far from Wimbourne.
 Boniface maintained correspondence with a number of religious houses in Britain.
 Leoba wrote Boniface requesting prayers for her parents.
 Some years later, he decided to invite some nuns to come from England to establish themselves in various parts of the country.
 To this end he sent a letter to Abbess Tetta requesting that she send Leoba and others to assist with his mission of spreading Christianity in Germany.

 Boniface specifically requested Leoba because he thought that many would benefit from her holiness and example.
 Leoba once experienced a dream in which a purple thread was coming from her mouth.
 She pulled the thread repeatedly until she rolled it into a ball.
 The labor of this caused her extreme fatigue and resulted in her waking up from her dream.
 Out of curiosity, she employed a fellow nun to seek out a nun who was known to reveal prophecies.
 This nun listened to the explanation of the dream and said that this dream represented the life of leadership that Leoba was to live and that she was destined to be a wise teacher and a great counselor.
 In 748, Leoba, together with Thecla and others, traveled to Germany to aid Boniface in his apostolic labours.